aaronbesc/SSL_ParkinsonsDisease/README.md

-# Parkinson's Disease
+# Parkinson's Disease Movement Data

-This project is part of the Smart Systems Laboratory of the University of Florida, and it aims to perform assessments on Parkinson's patients using a machine learning approach.
+This project is part of the Smart Systems Laboratory at the University of Florida and focuses on developing a machine learning-based assessment tool for Parkinson's disease.
+The objective is to analyze patient movement data to detect and quantify tremors, enabling more precise assessments.
+By leveraging computer vision and data-driven methodologies, the system tracks motion patterns and applies feature extraction techniques to evaluate motor symptoms.

 ## Run Locally